Year 2000

 I had an interesting evening.
 I was fortunate to be sitting next Sir George Alberti, the President of the College (pure luck as the other seats were all taken).
 I was able to mention the words “cystic fibrosis” periodically during the evening!

-“Sir Kurt George Matthew Mayer Alberti, FRCP, FRCPE, FRCPath, FKC is a British doctor.
-His long-standing special interest is diabetes mellitus, in connection with which he has published many research papers and served on many national and international committees”.
+Sir Kurt George Matthew Mayer Alberti, FRCP, FRCPE, FRCPath, FKC is a British doctor.
+His long-standing special interest is diabetes mellitus, in connection with which he has published many research papers and served on many national and international committees.

-Aug.
-29th – Sept 5th.
-Meeting of the European Respiratory Society, Florence
+28.8.00 to 5.9.00 Meeting of the European Respiratory Society, Florence

-Steve Conway and Ella also attended this meeting.
+Steve Conway and his wife Ella also attended this meeting.
 We stayed in two typical apartments in a typical Florence street.
 We hired a car and did some sight seeing after the meeting, including a visit to Sienna.

-Florence was a very pleasant interesting city.
+Florence is a very pleasant interesting city.
 Subsequently we visited there on a number of occasions during the 2000s for the Artimino CF meetings organised by Gerd Döring, the President of the ECFS.
+We Also called to see the Tower of Pisa on the way home to the airport.
+Altogether a very enjoyable stay with our good friends Steve and Ella

-Sept.
-22nd & 23rd.
-Lecture at a CF Meeting at City West Hotel and Golf Resort Dublin
+22,&23,9.2000.
+Lecture at a CF Meeting at City West Hotel and Golf Resort, Dublin

 City West Hotel and Golf Resort, Dublin

-Oct 11th.
-CF Trust Clinical Standards Committee, London
+11,10.00 CF Trust Clinical Standards Committee, London

 This meeting is to finalise the clinical guidelines for care of people with cystic fibrosis and it went very well.